construction site 24/7 protection los angeles valley alarm solar powered surveillance unit gardena

 Repeated Overnight Losses That Cost Money and Time

-The average loss per incident runs $20,000-40,000 when you include replacement costs, expedited shipping fees to maintain schedules, and labor downtime while crews wait for materials.
+The average loss per incident runs $20,000 to $40,000 when you include replacement costs, expedited shipping fees to maintain schedules, and labor downtime while crews wait for materials.
 Some single incidents exceed $100,000 when heavy equipment or large material deliveries are stolen.

 Insurance Claims and Rising Premiums

 Frequent theft claims trigger higher insurance costs or policy cancellation.
 Builders risk insurance and general liability policies include theft coverage, but carriers review claim frequency when determining renewal premiums.
-Two to three claims in a single policy period can increase premiums by 25-40%.
+Two to three claims in a single policy period can increase premiums by 25 to 40%.

 Some carriers deny coverage entirely after excessive claims, forcing you to find new insurance at much higher rates or accept limited coverage with higher deductibles.
-The $5,000-10,000 deductible per incident means you're self-funding small thefts anyway, and larger thefts still cost thousands out of pocket before insurance pays.
+The $5,000 to $10,000 deductible per incident means you're self-funding small thefts anyway.

 Insurance companies increasingly require documented security measures as a condition of coverage.
 If your policy requires "adequate security" and you're experiencing repeated overnight theft, carriers can deny claims by arguing you failed to meet security requirements.